marciofk/hva-asv-assignment-3/README.md

 This is an introductory exercise about Continuous Integration.
 You will work with the Jenkins tool, and will create jobs to compile, package and deploy applications in a staging environment.

 ## Prerequisites
 You must have an IDE to work on this project.
-We recommend using the IntelliJ IDEA Community Edition.
+We recommend using the IntelliJ IDEA Ultimate Edition.
 This IDE has good integration with Maven and JUnit.

 [IntelliJ IDEA download page](https://www.jetbrains.com/idea/download/#section=mac)

 ### Preparation